 We make a ton of training videos for our staff and other PTs around the world.
 Occasionally we share them on our blog so those suffering needlessly can see how our approach to hands-on physical therapy helps others to get back to the living the active lifestyles they want and deserve.

-If you are dealing with hip or back pain and would like to know how we can help, call us at (512) 693-8849.
+If you are dealing with hip or back pain and would like to know how we can help, call or text us at (512) 693-8849.

 Video Transcription [Please excuse grammatical errors due to the conversational nature of the video]: